Expedition Peru: Trek of the Andean Bear

-Nashville Zoo will officially open its newest exhibit, Expedition Peru: Trek of the Andean Bear, with a ribbon cutting celebration, sponsored by Middle Tennessee Honda Dealers.
-The event will include a variety of animals and announcements from Zoo officials.
+Nashville Zoo officially opened its newest exhibit, Expedition Peru: Trek of the Andean Bear, on March 15, with a ribbon cutting celebration sponsored by Middle Tennessee Honda Dealers.

-The addition of Andean bears will mark the first time this species has ever been housed at Nashville Zoo at Grassmere in its entire 21-year history.
+The addition of Andean bears marks the first time this species has ever been housed at Nashville Zoo at Grassmere in its entire 21-year history.

-From the moment guests step into this new feature, they will be enveloped in an authentic, indigenous village featuring a Peruvian lodge, courtyard with seating areas, lush vegetation and beautiful wood, stone and metalwork.
+From the moment guests step into this new feature, they are enveloped in an authentic, indigenous village featuring a Peruvian lodge, courtyard with seating areas, lush vegetation and beautiful wood, stone and metalwork.

-Outside this facility, guests will have the opportunity to observe through side viewing areas and even watch a keeper train the bears up close.
+Outside this facility, guests have the opportunity to observe the bears through side viewing areas and can even watch a keeper train the bears up close.

-Similar to the boelen's python exhibit in the men's restroom in Entry Village, the Andean village women's restroom will feature a floor-to-ceiling exhibit of cotton-top tamarins, a primate species indigenous to South America.
+Similar to the boelen's python exhibit in the men's restroom in Entry Village, the Andean village women's restroom features a floor-to-ceiling exhibit of cotton-top tamarins, a primate species indigenous to South America.

-The Peruivian village not only includes Andean bears, but is also the home of pudu (the world’s smallest deer), guinea pigs and fresh water stingrays.
+The Peruvian village not only includes Andean bears, but is also the home of pudu (the world’s smallest deer), guinea pigs and fresh water stingrays.

 The Andean bear is South America’s only bear species and is native to Andean countries from Venezuela to Bolivia.
 They are often referred to as the "spectacled bear" due to the light colored markings around the bear's eyes.
 They are considered to be the most herbivorous of all bear species, eating fruit, bromeliads, grasses, cactus flowers and small animals.
 They are also the most arboreal bear species and build leafy platforms in trees to feed and sleep.

 Andean bears have lost 90% of their original habitat due to mining, farming and lumber, and are currently listed as Vulnerable on the IUCN Red List due to this habitat destruction and poaching.
-There are only 38 Andean bears in United States zoos, three of which are here in Nashville.
+There are only 37 Andean bears in United States zoos, two of which are here in Nashville.

 The southern pudu is one of the world's smallest deer, measuring just 14-17 inches in height at the shoulder.
 Pudus are normally solitary but may travel in small groups of 2-3 to feed.
 Pudu are highly selective feeders, eating leaves of ferns, trees, vines, herbs, and shrubs.
 Southern pudus play an important role in their habitat, as they build and maintain tunnels in the underbrush, allowing other small animals to pass through and remain undetected by predators.